I’m thrilled you’ve stopped by. I’m Tricia.

-As an explorer and international communications strategist, I am passionate about the power of citizen diplomacy – the idea that an everyday citizen can represent their home country and promote positive intercultural exchange.
+As an explorer, I’m passionate about the power of citizen diplomacy – the idea that ordinary people can represent their home countries and promote positive intercultural exchange.

 Despite being an only child, I still experienced the ups and downs of sibling relationships thanks to the French, German, and Hungarian foreign exchange students my family hosted.
 They lived with us in Rock Island, Illinois for a total of three years.